 against live prices for a week before flipping execute_trades = true.

-The page you came from (signals.html) used to advertise paid signal subscriptions on the strength of a backtest.
-The live numbers didn't back that up, so instead of selling signals, we're publishing the full trade log.
+This site used to advertise paid signal subscriptions on the strength of a backtest.
+The live numbers didn't back that up — so instead of selling signals, I published the full trade log.
+Every trade visible, wins and losses.

 Our backtest and our live bot ran different code.
 Same repo, same config file — different code paths.
 The only way to catch that is to replay real trades against the live engine, not just against a tidy simulator loop.